ctz/graviola/README.md

 We have broadly three module layers:

-- `low`: low level primitives. private. platform-specific. unsafe allowed. `no_std`. no alloc.
+- `low`: low level primitives. private. platform-specific. unsafe allowed. minimal std and alloc.
-- `mid`: constructions, protocols and encodings. private. platform agnostic. no unsafe. `no_std`. alloc.
+- `mid`: constructions, protocols and encodings. private. platform agnostic. no unsafe. minimal std and alloc.
-- `high`: public interface, primarily a rustls `CryptoProvider`. platform agnostic. no unsafe.
+- `high`: high level encodings and operations. public. platform agnostic. no unsafe.

 `low` code should not refer to `mid`, nor `mid` to `high`.